-Occitan is a Romance language spoken mainly in southern France and also in Italy and Spain.
+Occitan is a Romance language spoken mainly in southern France, and also in Monaco, in the Aran Valley (Val d'Aran) in northern Spain, and in the Occitan Valleys (Valadas Occitanas) in Italy.
 There are perhaps 1.5 million people who speak Occitan in their daily lives, while 5 or 6 million people are able to speak the language.
 The majority of speakers are elderly and live in rural areas.
-There are six dialects of Occitan: Provençal, Gascon, Languedocien, Limousin, Alpine and Auvergne.
+There are six main varieties of Occitan: Provençal, Gascon, Languedocien, Limousin, Alpine and Auvergnat.

 Occitan first began to appear in writing during the 10th century and was used particularly to write the poetry of the troubdours.
 The troubadours performed their poetry of love, satire and war in the courts of kings and nobles all over France, Spain and other countries in Europe.

 When France became a unified country in the 15th century, the language of the French court, langue d'oïl, was favoured over Occitan and other regional languages, which went into decline.
 Langue d'oïl developed into modern French.

 A revival in interest in Occitan started during the 19th century, largely thanks to poet, Frédéric Mistral (1830-1914), who wrote the much-admired long poem Mireiò and worked to standardise written Occitan.
 Mistral was adwarded the Nobel Prize for Literature in 1904.

 Today there is one weekly newspaper La Setmana, and one monthly magazine Prouvènço d'Aro written entirely in Occitan.
 Some of the popular regional newspapers, such as La Dépêche du Midi publish columns in Occitan.
 There are also cultural and/or political magazines and reviews such as L'Occitan, and bilingual ones such as Aquo d'Aqui and Monde en Óc.
 There are also a few Occitan radio and TV programmes.